Priyanshu052600/Weather-App/README.md

 Download the folder
 unzip the folder
 open in any IDE
+Generate an API key from openweather and insert that API key to the LiveWeatherService class of the project.
 RUN the main class by selecting run as java project goto http://localhost:8080 you will be able to see the home page for the search weather by city